 Agri-Companies Prosper Worldwide

-Interestingly as farming goes worldwide and produces headaches for the American farmer, some companies like Monsanto Co.
-(NYSE:MONC), Deere & Co.
+Interestingly as farming goes worldwide and produces headaches for the American farmer, some companies like Monsanto Co. (:MONN/A), Deere & Co.
 (NYSE:DEC) and The Mosaic Co.
-(NYSE:MOSC) that sell seeds, farming equipment and fertilizer have found new customers in places like Brazil and Russia, to name two.
+(NYSE:MOSB) that sell seeds, farming equipment and fertilizer have found new customers in places like Brazil and Russia, to name two.

 In many cases those companies are designing products and supplies specifically for those foreign markets.
 The same technology that is helping U.S. farmers compete is also helping South American farmers take advantage of year-round growing conditions in that country.
 Moreover, where a U.S. farm might contain 1,000 acres, one in Brazil may extend to 5,000 acres or more.